 Two other people have presented editions of Desert Island Discs - Leslie Perowne, Head of Popular Record Programmes at the BBC, who interviewed Roy Plomley the first time he appeared as a castaway in May 1942.
 On the second occasion Plomley was castaway, in May 1958, he was interviewed by Eamonn Andrews.

-Strictly speaking, therefore, six people have presented Desert Island Discs over its sixty years, although only Roy Plomley, Michael Parkinson, Sue Lawley and Kirsty Young can genuinely be called 'Desert Island Discs presenters' in the accepted sense.
+Strictly speaking, therefore, seven people have presented Desert Island Discs over its sixty years, although only Roy Plomley, Michael Parkinson, Sue Lawley, Kirsty Young and Lauren Laverne can genuinely be called 'Desert Island Discs presenters' in the accepted sense.